nxtruong/Website-NXTLAB-Netlify/content/authors/juan-rangel/_index.md

   url: https://nau.edu

 # Short bio (displayed in user profile at end of posts)
-bio: Juan Rangel is a graduate student in the ICONS Lab.
+bio: Juan Rangel is a graduate student in the iCPS Lab.

 # Interests to show in About widget
 interests: